 - Life Insurance that secures your support payments.

-- Medical Coverage if there is currently an extended healthcare plan.
+- Medical Coverage if there is currently an Extended Healthcare Plan.

 - Division of Personal / Family Assets: including appropriate valuations, decisions regarding keeping or selling the Matrimonial Home (if owned) and Equalizing your Net Family Assets, etc., and